alias-r-cummins/lawfulwizards-dev/README.md

 To generate a debug apk we should do following steps

+before we start we should have react-native setup and npm installed

 Step 1: Go to the root of the project in the terminal and run the below command:

-react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res
+npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res

 Step 2: Go to android directory: